finller/laravel-kpi/README.md

 ## Usage

 This package is **not a query builder**, it's based on a kpi table where you will store all your kpis.
 With this approach, your kpis from the past (like the number of users you had a year ago) will not be altered if you permanently delete a model.
-And retreiving kpis will be much more efficient when asking for cumputed value that often require join like "users who have purchased last week" for example.
+And retreiving kpis will be much more efficient when asking for computed values that often require join like "users who have purchased last week" for example.

 ### Step 1: Store kpis in you database

-As said above, you will have to store the kpis you need in database.
+As said above, you will have to store the kpis you need in the database.
 Kpis are grouped by `keys` and support different kind of values:

 -   number (float) under `number_value` column
 -   string under `string_value` column